szzeth-3/PortSwigger-Web-LLM-Labs/Solutions.md

 ![Stock check request in Burp](images/7_1.png)

 The `stockApi` parameter contains a full internal URL - `http://192.168.0.1:8080/product/stock/check?productId=1&storeId=1`.
 A classic SSRF primitive.
-I tried pivoting through it directly and got nowhere useful.
+We tried pivoting through it directly and got nowhere useful.

 ### Mapping the internal network

-So I changed approach: use the Host header instead.
+So we changed the approach: use the Host header instead.
 Sent `GET /admin` to Intruder, marked the last octet of an internal address as the payload position, and **unchecked "Update Host header to match target"** - otherwise Burp rewrites the header you're trying to fuzz.

 ![Intruder configuration](images/7_2.png)